PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vnet/README.md

 #### location

-Location of the resources that will be deployed.
+Location of the deployed resources.

 Type: string